jeswin-unmaintained/doppd-web/README.md

 }
 ```

-Since we're using basic JS syntax to achieve backend objectives, your entire app will run inside the browser without needing any modification.
-And for production, Isotropy will recompile your code to run the UI in the browser, and the backend on Node.JS.
-So unlike typical isomorphic apps, isomorphic properties are not limited to  User Interfaces alone.
+Since we're using basic JS features to achieve backend objectives, your entire app can run inside the browser.
+That enables a new breed of applications, those that can be developed and debugged entirely inside the browser.
+Once it is ready for production, Isotropy will recompile your code to run the UI in the browser, and the backend on Node.JS.

+Unlike typical isomorphic apps, isomorphic properties are not limited to  User Interfaces alone.
 Even the backend code will run in the browser.
-For lack of a better word, we'll call such end-to-end isomorphic applications "Isotropic applications".

 This document discusses the specification and architecture of the Isotropy framework and tools.
 The following examples will discuss a typical Single-Page App (SPA) talking to HTTP services.
 However, you can use Isotropy for building backends alone, or frontends alone.

 Your first app
 ---